timvideos/getting-started/Ideas.md

 # Overview

-Tim Videos is actually a number of **different** but related projects.
-There are a huge variety of ways to get started in a several different areas.
+TimVideos.us is a group of exciting projects which together create a system for doing both recording and live event streaming for conferences, meetings, user groups and other presentations.
+Check out our [[Getting Started!]] page for more information!

+Whether you want to work hands-on with hardware or code in a variety of languages, we have a project for you.
+Join the team!
+This information should help you explore the projects and learn how to get started.

-To help you decide which **existing** projects you might like to contribute to, we have created the following flow diagram:
+To help you decide which of the TimVideos.us projects you wish to contribute to, we have created the following flow diagram:

 [Edit Image](https://docs.google.com/a/mithis.com/drawings/d/1zYlT69xQqbAjzuJgKj-UhO1vRF5JNLpic8xmPrfNtXM/edit)